The Church of the East: Christianity’s Forgotten Fourth Branch

 The Devastations of Timur

-In 1369, Timur (Tamerlane), the Turco-Mongol conqueror, launched his campaigns of conquest.
+Around 1370, Timur (Tamerlane), the Turco-Mongol conqueror, consolidated power in Transoxiana and launched his campaigns of conquest.
 Unlike the relatively tolerant Mongol khans, Timur was ferociously destructive.
 He conquered Persia, Mesopotamia, the Caucasus, and Central Asia, leaving behind a wake of devastation.
 Christian communities—especially the Church of the East—were decimated.
 Monasteries were destroyed, bishops were martyred, and entire populations were either killed or displaced.

 By Timur’s death in 1405, the Church of the East had suffered irreversible losses.
 The great monasteries of Central Asia were in ruins.
 The metropolitan sees of Central Asia and Persia were depopulated.
 The Indian communities, though isolated, survived.
 But the grand continental span of the church, its metropolitan sees reaching from the Mediterranean to China, was broken.